Tutoriels Backend

 Update or not update

-When a new version is available it bears the name of release (release in English) and has a specific number.
+When a new version is available it is called a release and has a specific number.

-If the library is open-source, you can see the latest versions available by going to the corresponding repository on Github and then going to Releases.
+If the library is open-source you can see the latest versions available by going to the corresponding repository on Github then going to Releases.

 https://github.com/angular/angular/releases